5umit-chandra/Spotify_most.streamed.songs-2023_EDA/README.md

 7. **Album Art Display:**
    - Utilizes a downloaded custom visual named [HTML content](https://appsource.microsoft.com/en-us/product/power-bi-visuals/wa200001930?tab=overview) to showcase album art for a more visually appealing representation of the data.

+> ### Background Visualization
+>The Power BI report's backdrop is crafted from the PowerPoint [BI_background.pptx](background/BI_background.pptx).
+This enhances the report's aesthetic appeal, ensuring a polished and professional user experience.
+>
+>Explore the report, interact with visualizations, and analyze Spotify dataset insights, showcasing the synergy of Python, Power BI, and PowerPoint in this engaging analytical project.

 ## 🪑 **DAX Codes**
 In the Power BI file, various DAX (Data Analysis Expressions) calculations were employed.
 A few snippets include: